-Maybe it’s the lack of sunshine or the chaos of the holidays, or perhaps a particularly challenging relative at the dinner table!
-Either way, stress levels can quickly rise during the months of November and December, resulting in gloomy moods and a less than positive outlook.
+Maybe it’s the lack of sunshine or the chaos of the new year, or perhaps a particularly challenging relative at the dinner table!
+Either way, stress levels can quickly rise, resulting in gloomy moods and a less than positive outlook.
 But fear not–good nutrition can help you combat these stresses!
 Here are 7 stress-busting nutrients that are crucial to incorporate into your diet, as well as information on the foods containing them, and some delicious recipes to get you motivated.
 You’ll be mentally prepared for the holiday season in no time!

 2. Omega-3 Fatty Acids